 Estimates and underlying assumptions are reviewed on an on-going basis.
-Revisions to accounting estimates are recognised in the period in which the estimate was revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.
+Revisions to accounting estimates are recognised in the year in which the estimate was revised if the revision affects only that year or in the year of the revision and future periods if the revision affects both current and future periods.